Back in the U.K.

 "Back in the U.K." is a song by German group Scooter.
-It was released in November 1995 by Club Tools and Scorpio Music as the lead single from their second album, Our Happy Hardcore (1996).
+It was released in November 1995, by Club Tools and Scorpio Music, as the lead single from their second album, Our Happy Hardcore (1996).
 In the United Kingdom it became their biggest hit ever up to that point, entering at number 18 in the UK Singles Chart in February 1996.
 It would remain their highest-charting single until the release of "The Logical Song" in 2002, which reached number two.
 The song was re-recorded as "Back in Ireland" for the Irish market.
+The accompanying music video, directed by Rainer Thieding, was A-listed on German music television channel VIVA in December 1995.
+It was produced by Chopstick Films and filmed in Hamburg, Germany.